- Prospective First Years

 The Direct Loan is a long-term, low interest student loan available in the form of a subsidized (need-based) and/or unsubsidized (not need-based) loan.

 Amount: Annual grade level maximums for dependent students:

 - Repayment begins six months after graduating, leaving the university or enrolling less than half-time (six credit hours).

 - The fixed interest rate for the Federal Direct Subsidized and Unsubsidized Loans adjusts each year on July 1.
-Refer to studentloans.gov for updates.
+Refer to studentaid.gov for updates.

 - The origination fee for the Federal Direct Subsidized and Unsubsidized Loans adjusts each year on October 1.
-Refer to studentloans.gov for updates.
+Refer to studentaid.gov for update

 - Independent students (as determined by the FAFSA) may be eligible for additional Federal Direct Unsubsidized loans.

 - Students must be enrolled a minimum of six hours to be eligible for the Federal Direct Loan program.

 Eligibility: On-campus student employment offered to students who have financial aid eligibility as determined by the FAFSA.